Places of Interest

 Josiah’s Reforms and destruction of the temple in Arad.

 1. Josiah became king and did what was right in the eyes of the Lord.

 2 Kings 22:1–2: Josiah was eight years old when he began to reign, and he reigned thirty-one years in Jerusalem.
 His mother's name was Jedidah the daughter of Adaiah of Bozkath.
 2 And he did what was right in the eyes of the Lord and walked in all the way of David his father, and he did not turn aside to the right or to the left.

 2. Josiah’s grandfather, Manasseh, was very wicked until God humbled him, and he repented.
-His father, Amon, was so wicked that he was killed by his servants (2 Kings 21).
+His father, Amon, was so wicked that his servants killed him (2 Kings 21).

 3. The Book of the Law (Bible) was found and read to Josiah.

 2 Kings 22:8–11: And Hilkiah the high priest said to Shaphan the secretary, “I have found the Book of the Law in the house of the Lord.”
 And Hilkiah gave the book to Shaphan, and he read it.
 9 And Shaphan the secretary came to the king, and reported to the king, “Your servants have emptied out the money that was found in the house and have delivered it into the hand of the workmen who have the oversight of the house of the Lord.”
 10 Then Shaphan the secretary told the king, “Hilkiah the priest has given me a book.”
 And Shaphan read it before the king.
 11 When the king heard the words of the Book of the Law, he tore his clothes.

 4. Josiah read the Bible to his whole kingdom and made a covenant with them to follow the Lord.